Dherse/masterproef/masterproef/parts/2_ecosystem.typ

 For the comparison, three @hdl[s] of varying reach and abstraction levels will be used: #emph[@vhdl], #emph[MyHDL], and #emph[SystemC].
 They each represent one of the aforementioned categories: traditional @hdl[s], modern @rtl\-level languages, and @hls languages.
 For this comparison, a simple example of an $n$-bit adder will be used, where $n$ is a design parameter.
 This will allow the demonstration of procedural generation of hardware and the use of modules and submodules to structure code.

 #uinfo[
   Most @hdl languages come with pre-built implementations of adders.
 Usually, the compiler or synthesis tool chooses the best adder implementation based on the user's constraints.
 These constraints can relate to the area, power consumption or timing requirements.
 ]

 In the first example, in @lst_adder_vhdl, it can be seen that the @vhdl implementation is verbose, giving details for all parameters and having to import all of the basic packages (line $#2-3$).
 In @vhdl, the ports and other properties are defined in the `entity`, and the logic is implemented in an `architecture` block.
 This leads to functionality being spread over multiple locations, generally reducing readability.
 Assignments are done using the `<=` operator.
 Unlike most modern counterparts, the language does not use indentation or braces to denote code blocks but rather the `begin` and `end` keywords, which is a dated practice.
 However, @vhdl does support parameterisation of the design, as can be seen on line $#6$ with the declaration of the generic `n`.
 This allows for the generation of hardware based on parameters, which is a useful feature for hardware design.

 #ufigure(
-    caption: [ Example of a $n$-bit adder in @vhdl, based on @vhdl-adder. ], )[
-    #raw(lang: "vhdl", read("../assets/code/adder/vhdl.vhdl"), block: true)
+  caption: [ Example of a $n$-bit adder in @vhdl, based on @vhdl-adder. ], raw(lang: "vhdl", read("../assets/code/adder/vhdl.vhdl"), block: true) ) <lst_adder_vhdl>
-] <lst_adder_vhdl>

 The second example based on _MyHDL_, in @lst_adder_my_hdl, shows a combinatorial implementation of an adder.
 It shows that _MyHDL_ relies on decorators to perform code transformations, something that may be useful when designing custom languages based on _Python_ @ikarashi_exocompilation_2022.
 Despite using decorators, the code for the _Python_ example is very short, relying on the `@always_comb` annotation to denote the combinatorial logic.
 The `@block` annotation is used to denote a block of code that will be translated to a module.
 Overall, code in _MyHDL_ is generally easy to read and has a low barrier to entry for _Python_ developers.

 #ufigure(
   caption: [ Example of a $n$-bit adder in _MyHDL_. ],
-)[
-    #raw(lang: "python", read("../assets/code/adder/myhdl.py"), block: true)
+  raw(lang: "python", read("../assets/code/adder/myhdl.py"), block: true)
-] <lst_adder_my_hdl>
+ ) <lst_adder_my_hdl>

 The final and third sample is in _SytemC_, in @lst_adder_systemc.
 It is verbose, using lots of macros, it does not directly support generics due to its _C_ heritage, and requires the use of defined macros to configure the number of bits.
 Overall, it does not provide a pleasant user experience even for a simple example.
 Despite being a @hls language, it is seemingly less readable and user-friendly than _MyHDL_.

 #ufigure(
   caption: [ Example of a $n$-bit adder in _SystemC_. ],
-)[
-    #raw(lang: "c", read("../assets/code/adder/systemc.c"), block: true)
+  raw(lang: "c", read("../assets/code/adder/systemc.c"), block: true)
-] <lst_adder_systemc>
+) <lst_adder_systemc>

 Three languages were shown, starting with @vhdl, which is widely used in the industry and has a long history of support and use in hardware synthesis toolchains.
 A newer, very modern @rtl language based on _Python_ with a compelling feature set, _MyHDL_, was also shown.
 Finally, a @hls language, _SystemC_, was shown.
 It was shown that _MyHDL_ is a very user-friendly language, with a low barrier to entry and a very modern feature set.
 It was also shown that _SystemC_ is a very verbose language and does not provide a good user experience.
 It was also shown that _SystemC_ does not support generics and requires the use of macros to achieve the same functionality.
 This is in contrast to _MyHDL_, which supports generics and parameterisation of designs.
 It was also shown that _MyHDL_ is a very modern language, with a very modern feature set and a very low barrier of entry.
 This is in contrast to _SystemC_, a very verbose language that does not provide a good user experience.
 It was also shown that _SystemC_ does not support generics and requires the use of macros to achieve the same functionality.
 This is in contrast to _MyHDL_, which implicitly supports generics and parameterisation of designs.
 However, this implicitness can be error-prone, which in the case of @asic design would be very expensive.

 Finally, none of the aforementioned @hdl[s] provide any facilities for analog hardware description.
 Some, like @vhdl, can provide analog modelling, but not analog hardware description.
 This is a significant limitation of all digital electronic @hdl[s].
 Additionally, the signal semantics they all use of _driven-once_, _drive_many_ could lead to issues with signal splitting, as will be discussed in @sec_signal_types.

 #uconclusion[
   It was shown that traditional @rtl @hdl[s] are not suitable for photonic development.
 They are not easily approachable for non-expert and lack the correct semantic for analog processing.
 However, _MyHDL_ shows a promising approach to @hdl creation based on _Python_.
 ]

 === Analog simulation languages

 There are several analog simulation languages.
 However, there are very few analog hardware description languages, and they mostly seem to be research languages @murayama_top-down_1996 @mitra_study_2010.
 Due to this overall unavailability of analog @hdl[s], this comparison will instead rely on analog simulation languages, namely @spice and @verilog-ams.
 These two languages are very different, designed for different purposes and at different times.
 However, they are both actively used.
 Their uses differ significantly as @spice aims to provide a netlist description of analog electrical circuitry to be simulated, whereas @verilog-ams aims to provide models of analog systems compatible with mixed-signal simulations of digital and analog electronics.

-#{
-    set text(size: 12pt, fill: rgb(30, 100, 200))
-    smallcaps[*SPICE*]
-}
+==== SPICE
 @spice is not a programming language but a configuration language: the user declares a list of nets and the components that connect these nets.
 As such, @spice is very explicit, and little in the way of programmatic features are offered.
 Additionally, @spice depends on models and is not meant to describe hardware.
 This means it is a very low-level representation of a circuit, which goes against the goal of using a high-level language, as discussed in @initial_requirements.

-#{
-    set text(size: 12pt, fill: rgb(30, 100, 200))
-    smallcaps[*Verilog-AMS*]
-} @verilog-ams is a modern mixed-signal simulation.
+==== Verilog-AMS @verilog-ams is a modern mixed-signal simulation.
 It suffers from the same issues as @spice, namely that it cannot be used for hardware description but rather hardware modelling.
 While @verilog-ams has been used for photonic modelling, it is not a suitable candidate for use as a photonic @hdl.

 #uconclusion[
   Existing analog modelling languages are unsuitable for photonic hardware description, as they are not hardware description languages but hardware modelling languages.
 ]

 == Analysis of programming paradigms <sec_paradigms>

 #udefinition(footer: [ Adapted from @noauthor_programming_2020. ])[
   A *programming paradigm* is a style of programming, a way of thinking, structuring, and solving problems in a language.
 ]

 After an overview of existing programming languages, one must now consider the available programming paradigms.
 When selecting or creating a language, particular care must be taken when selecting one or more paradigms.
 This is because the choice of paradigms will affect the language's expressiveness and ease of use.
 Generally, most languages, like _Python_ are imperative languages with elements from functional programming.